 - DG class 1 explosive waste

 Please note, for radioactive waste which has decayed to a safe level (below 100 becquerels per gram) an isotopic declaration sheet (DOC, 79KB) must be completed and submitted with the toxfree order sheet.Contact Health and Safety on wastecollection@newcastle .edu.au for further information regarding these waste types.

-If you have any questions please contact Neill Bourne, Senior Safety Officer, Health and Safety on 4921 7330.
+If you have any questions please contact Neill Bourne, Senior Health & Safety Advisor on 4921 7330.